ajboni/airwindows-cheatsheet/README.md

 # License and Copyright

-The content of airwindopedia (used in this page) is property of Chris Johnson © 2023 Airwindows | handsewn bespoke digital audio
+The content of airwindopedia (used in this page) is property of Chris Johnson © 2023 Airwindows | handsewn bespoke digital audio.
 The website and scrapper is GPLv3 licensed. © 2023 Alexis Boni

 # Development